 Module repositories specify location of modules that are to be incorporated into the image.
 These repositories may be git repositories or directories on the local file system (path).
 Cekit will scan the repositories for module.xml files, which are used to encapsulate image details that may be incorporated into multiple images.

 '''

 modules:

 repositories:

 Modules pulled from Java image project on GitHub

 - git:

 url: https://github.com/jboss-container-images/redhat-openjdk-18-openshift-

-image

 ref: 1.0

-Modules pulled locally from "custom-modules" directory, collocated with image

-·descriptor

-- path: custom-modules

 '''